-Modern-day Taipei has been highly Westernized with an economy and infrastructure that could rival any modern city in the continent.
+Modern-day Taipei has been highly Westernized, with an economy and infrastructure that could rival any modern city in the continent.
 The wide array of temples, historical buildings, and museums in the city are perfect examples of the beautiful fusion of the old and the new.

 Table of ContentsOpen

-Where to Stay in Taipei
+Where To Stay In Taipei

-Why Stay in Xinyi?
+Why Stay In Xinyi?

 Xinyi is a place for everyone who visits the city, whether they are locals, tourists, or business travellers.
 If you want good food and enjoy shopping as well as a vibrant nightlife, Xinyi can offer you all of that.

 Why Avoid Xinyi?

-Why Stay in Ximending?
+Why Stay In Ximending?

-Being an ideal spot for retailers, the area has quite a number of malls where you can shop both day and night.
-If you want to try out traditional Taiwanese food, Ximending is also a great place to do so with the various street foods and restaurants around.
+Being an ideal spot for retailers, the area has quite several malls where you can shop both day and night.
+If you want to try out traditional Taiwanese food, Ximending is also a great place to do so, with the various street foods and restaurants around.

 Why Avoid Ximending?